 I am also happy to share a recent recording of (re)Inventions by Ryan Ramsey and Gözde Çakir at Central Michigan University.
 A video will be coming soon; their performance on April 21 was incredible!
 Listen here.

-I have been very busy composing new works this spring - Thaw, written for the South Loop Symphony directed by Alexandra Dee; Bolt from the Blue, commissioned by the Mason High School Orchestras directed by Stephanie Jones; Moonstone, for clarinet, alto saxophone, bassoon, and harp, commissioned by Roby George; a set of studies for violin and cello; and a couple of grade 3 band works titled Lullaby and Little Jig.
+I have been very busy composing new works this spring - Thaw, written for the South Loop Symphony directed by Alexandra Dee; Bolt from the Blue, commissioned by the Mason High School Orchestras directed by Stephanie Jones; Moonstone, for clarinet, alto saxophone, bassoon, and harp, commissioned by Roby George; a set of studies for violin and cello; and a couple of grade 3 band works titled December Lullaby and Water Bear Jig.
 Thaw was premiered on March 18, Bolt from the Blue will be premiered in May, and Moonstone will be premiered this fall.

-The Lullaby and Little Jig were previewed by the Truman State University Wind Symphony II and Honor Band during its honor band weekend in February, during which I was the composer in residence.
+The Lullaby and Water Bear Jig were previewed by the Truman State University Wind Symphony II and Honor Band during its honor band weekend in February, during which I was the composer in residence.
 The Wind Symphony I also performed Mare Tranquillitatis, and quite amazingly I must add.
 Dr. Curran Prendergast has an incredible program going there in Kirksville, Missouri.

 The studies for violin and cello will be workshopped as part of the inaugural Gabriela Lena Frank Creative Academy for New Music.
 I will be traveling to northern California to work with Johnny Gandelsman and Joshua Roman on this piece in mid-April, and will then have a chance to revise it for a preview premiere this fall.